If you’re searching for the ultimate Guatemala itinerary, look no more!

 Hotel Clarion Suites are a great deluxe pick.
 Including a gym, room service, delicious breakfast and contemporary, spacious suits, this is a fantastic spot for a bit of luxury in the city.
 Click here for rates and book today.

 Optional – Rio Dulce/ Livingston

 Rio Dulce and Livingston are just a little bit out of the way, but they’re well worth the trip for travellers who have a little more time and want to experience the Caribbean side of Guatemala.

 You can take a bus from Guatemala City to Rio Dulce, taking around six hours.
 There are not many chicken buses around this area, but Fuente Del Norte and Litegua buses service the route.

 Things to do in Rio Dulce

-- Castillo de San Felipe – this was built by the Spanish to deter Pirates of the Caribbean (real life ones, not Johnny Depp and Orlando Bloom).
-It was destroyed in a fire, but it is now in ruins which are well worth seeing.
+- Castillo de San Felipe – this was built by the Spanish to deter Pirates of the Caribbean (real-life ones, not Johnny Depp and Orlando Bloom).
+It was destroyed in a fire, but it is now in ruins which is well worth seeing.

 - Quiriguá Ruins – these are Mayan ruins close to the town that are worth a visit

 - Finca Paraiso – these hot springs have a beautiful cave and are great for swimming and exploring.
 It’s possible to take a colectivo from town to reach them.